Office of the Vice President for

 “I have reviewed the attached telecommunications equipment charges and services and affirm they were for official university business unless I have noted otherwise.
 I understand personal calls require reimbursement within ten days.
 (Policy A-16)”

 After all employees have signed off, the supervisor reviews and signs off.
-The supervisor's review only needs to be on the first page of the monthly Technology Services report:
+The supervisor's review only needs to be on the first page of the monthly TS report:

 “As supervisor, I have reviewed and approved the attached telecommunications equipment and service charges for my department.”